Injury, Death and Dying

 Furthermore, even after they stabilize, an unaided character remains unconscious, and does not recover hit points naturally.
 Instead, after a full night's rest (typically 8 hours), they must make a single DC 25 Might check.
 Failing this check causes the character to begin 'dying' again, starting up a new cycle of Might checks to stabilize, and potentially resulting in their death.
 Characters which succeed on this check begin recovering hit points normally (at the rate of 1 hit point per character level per full day of rest), and are no longer in danger of needing to make additional Might checks to stabilize.

 Types of Healing

 - Various abilities and spells can restore hit points.
 Spells which result in an instant influx of hit points to the target creature are deemed Instantaneous Healing.
 This does not refer to how long the spell takes to cast, only to the fact that the healing effect of the spell expends all of its beneficial effects on the target creature immediately upon the completion of casting.
-Examples include Cure Light Wounds (Spell), Heal (Spell), Goodberry (Spell), etc.
+Examples include Cure Light Wounds (Cleric Spell), Heal (Cleric Spell), Goodberry (Druid Spell), etc.

-- Some abilities are only triggered by instantaneous healing, such as the Fighter's tactic "Healer's Friend".
+- Some abilities are only triggered by instantaneous healing, such as the Fighter's tactic "Healer's Friend", or the ambergold dweomermetal (when used in armor or a shield).
 In such cases, persistent healing (see below) does not trigger these abilities.

-- If you undergo complete bed rest for an entire day and night (24 hours consecutively), you recover twice your character level in hit points.
+- If you undergo complete bed rest for an entire day and night (24 hours consecutively), you recover twice as many hit points (typically twice your character level in hit points).

 - While not specifically related to hit point recovery, a full night's rest also restores 1 point of ability damage to each ability score which sustained damage.
 A full day's rest (24 hours) restores 2 points of ability damage to each ability score which sustained damage.
 See Ability Damage for details.